Counting Spanish Numbers 1-20: List, Sentences and Practice

 DIEZ – Solo tenemos diez minutos

 The last group to complete our list of Spanish numbers 1-20 are those between 11 and 20, “los números del once al veinte”.
 They must be memorized too, but there is a simple pattern to follow for some numbers, particularly from 16 to 19.
 All you need to do is join the prefix DIECI- plus a SEIS, SIETE, OCHO or NUEVE.
-The number “dieciséis” is special though because it needs a tilde over the “é”.
-The chart below shows how to pronounce and spell Spanish numbers 11-20 and shows how they can be used in meaningful sentences and questions.
+However, the number “dieciséis” is a special case because it needs a tilde over the “é”.
+The chart below shows how to pronounce and spell Spanish numbers 11-20, and shows how they can be used in meaningful sentences and questions.
 Again, we will be using the verbs TENER and HAY in these examples.

 ONCE – Él tiene once juguetes